 One of the most difficult aspects of trying to figure out how to change child custody in Florida is gathering evidence to prove there has been a substantial change in circumstances.
 Determining if a change meets the requirement for a substantial change is decided on a case by case basis.
 However, there are some situations which will almost automatically be deemed substantial.
 These include but are not limited to:

 - Conviction of a crime resulting in long term imprisonment

 - Repeated arrests for DUI while the child was in the car

 A Florida family law court is likely to deem a change substantial when there is a combination of factors.
 For instance, allegations of substance abuse is generally not enough to automatically be deemed substantial unless the abuse poses a danger to the child.
 See Farrow v.
 Farrow.
-Further, changes in the health or financial condition of a parent is typically not enough by itself to be considered substantial.
-However, if the change is coupled with some other situation, such as depriving the child of stability it may be deemed a substantial change.
+Further, changes in health or financial condition of a parent is typically not enough by itself to be considered substantial.
+However, if the change is coupled with some other factor it may be deemed a substantial change.
 For more information on Florida’s requirement for a substantial change in circumstances see Florida child custody case, Perez v.
 Perez.
 If you have questions about how to change child custody in Florida for a specific case contact a child custody law firm in Tampa for assistance.

 How to Change Child Custody in Florida Based on the Best Interests of the Child

 The court’s primary focus when determining child custody disputes the best interests of the child.
 The court will consider many different factors when determining if the proposed change will be in the child’s best interest.
 It is important that your child custody lawyer know how to change child custody in Florida and which factors the court will consider in its evaluation.
 Florida law does not give any preference to mothers or fathers when deciding child custody matters.
 Instead, the custody arrangement will depend on the specific facts and circumstances of each case.

 Child Custody Law Firm in Tampa